Bereg48/Bereg48/README.md

 ### I'm a FrontEnd Developer

 - ⚡ I like to write code
-- 🏃 I like running marathons
+- 🏃 I like running marathons, study judo, swimming, study CrossFit, Yoga and Pilates
-- 🌐 I like working in ArcGIS
+- 🌐 I like working in ArcGIS ESRI, QGIS, SAS Planet, MapInfo, Global Mapper

 ---